Ask Slashdot: Why Do So Many of You Think Carrying Cash Is 'Dangerous'?

 Re: (Score:2)

-Cash is dangerous (Score:2)
+Cash is dangerous (Score:3)

 Cash can be slightly dangerous.
 It's a much better vector for the spread of diseases than plastic, or NFC.
 Getting mugged is very bad, but very rare.
 Getting the flu is probably less bad, but much more common.